Nationals vs. Phillies Player Props Betting Odds

 Thomas Stats

-- Lane Thomas has collected 62 hits with 11 doubles, a triple, eight home runs and 17 walks.
-He has driven in 27 runs with four stolen bases.
+- Lane Thomas has 62 hits with 11 doubles, a triple, eight home runs, 17 walks and 27 RBI.
+He's also stolen four bases.

 Thomas Recent Games